Progressive-Learning-Platform/progressive-learning-platform.github.io/tutorials.md

 This section contains example PLP programs along with explainations about how they work and how they were written.
 Everything in this section is a work in progress so if something appears to be missing or doesn't make sense, feel free to post on the [PLP Google Group Forum](https://groups.google.com/forum/#!forum/progressive-learning-platform).

+This is being updated in version 2 of the PLP Manual

 ## Seven Segment Scroll ##
 {:.ancs}